Industry Threats & Opportunities

 Industry Report - Starting a New Business Chapter

-The industry has a high level of concentration with the top two players expected to account for an estimated 81.5% of market share in 2014; therefore, prospective operators planning to enter this industry will encounter strong competition from existing players.
-The dominance of players fluctuates by region; as such, the economies of scale vary depending on where an operator plans to launch new stores.
+The industry has a high level of concentration with the top four players expected to account for an estimated 93.6% of market share in 2016; therefore, prospective operators planning to enter this industry will encounter high barriers to entry in the form of competition from existing operators.
+The dominance of players fluctuates by region; as such, the barriers for a potential industry entrant vary depending on where it plans to launch stores.

 Construction and development costs for a full-size (i.e. 112,000 square feet or lager) store range from $5.0 million to $8.0 million.
 Land acquisition costs for a club generally range from $3.0 million to $5.0 million, but can be significantly higher in some locations.

 .. ... purchase to read more

 IBISWorld identifies 250 Key Success Factors for a business.The most important for the Warehouse Clubs & Supercenters Industry are Having a loyal customer base Ability to control stock on hand Having a wide and expanding product range